digitallinguistics/tools/.github/CONTRIBUTING.md

 ## Coding Guidelines

-The project includes an [ESLint][6] stylesheet to ensure consistency when writing JavaScript.
-Please ensure that your code adheres to the included stylesheet as much as possible, and that exceptions are documented using `eslint-ignore`.
+This project includes an [ESLint][6] stylesheet for linting JavaScript, and a [Stylelint][11] stylesheet for linting CSS / LESS.
+These stylesheets help ensure consistency across developers when writing code.
+Please ensure that your code adheres to the included stylesheet as much as possible, and that exceptions are documented using `eslint-disable` or `stylelint-disable` as appropriate.

 ## Guidelines for Building Tools